- Unix / Linux for Beginners

 $ useradd -d /home/mcmohd -g developers -s /bin/ksh mcmohd

 Before issuing the above command, make sure you already have the developers group created using the groupadd command.

 Once an account is created you can set its password using the passwd command as follows −

 $ passwd mcmohd20 Changing password for user mcmohd20.
 New UNIX password: Retype new UNIX password: passwd: all authentication tokens updated successfully.

-When you type passwd accountname, it gives you option to change the password provided you are super user otherwise you would be able to change just your password using the same command but without specifying your account name.
+When you type passwd accountname, it gives you an option to change the password, provided you are a superuser.
+Otherwise, you can change just your password using the same command but without specifying your account name.

 Modify an Account

 The usermod command enables you to make changes to an existing account from the command line.
 It uses the same arguments as the useradd command, plus the -l argument, which allows you to change the account name.

 For example, to change the account name mcmohd to mcmohd20 and to change home directory accordingly, you will need to issue the following command −

 $ usermod -d /home/mcmohd20 -m -l mcmohd mcmohd20